influitive/apartment/README.md

 ### Managing Migrations

-In order to migrate all of your databases (or posgresql schemas) you need to provide a list of dbs to Apartment.
+In order to migrate all of your tenants (or posgresql schemas) you need to provide a list of dbs to Apartment.
 You can make this dynamic by providing a Proc object to be called on migrations.
 This object should yield an array of string representing each tenant name.
 Example: